ifwe/bruce/doc/design.md

 Additionally, socket-related errors cause a *Pause* response.
 In other words, a pause is initiated and any messages that could not be sent or did not receive ACKs as a result will be reclaimed by the router thread and rerouted based on updated metadata.
-When a *Pause* response occurs specifically due to an error ACK, a failed delivery attempt count is incremented for each message in the corresponding message set.
+When a *Pause* or *Resend* response occurs specifically due to an error ACK, a failed delivery attempt count is incremented for each message in the corresponding message set.
 Once a message's failed delivery attempt count exceeds a configurable threshold, the message is discarded.

 ### Message Batching